Who we are...

 Campus Center 213 B

 Katarzyna Wilczewska (Sister Cordia) is a member of the international congregation of the Sisters of the Holy Family Nazareth.
 Native of Poland, she has been a high school teacher with a MA from Catholic University of Lublin, Poland.
 In 2009 Sister Cordia moved to the USA and in 2014 earned her MS in Counseling Psychology from Holy Family University.
-She is now a staff counselor at Holy Family University's Counseling Center.
-Sister Cordia's interest include working with individuals to improve their functioning, and relationship satisfaction.
+She joined the Counseling Center at Holy Family University as a Staff Counselor on 20--, and in a Licensed Professional Counselor.
+Sister Cordia's interest joined the include working with individuals to improve their functioning, and relationship satisfaction.
 Her research interests center on exploring factors of positive psychology intervention, which promote well-being.
 Her clinical interests include depression, self-compassion, self-care, life transitions, and cultural adjustments.
 She likes to reflect on one of Maya Angelou's quotes, "I've learned that people will forget what you said, people will forget what you did, but people will never forget the way you made them feel."

 Where we are...